HWTeng-Teaching/202502-Financial-Econometrics/referenced HW solution/C08Q18(a,b,c).md

 - **p-value:** 1.925849×10⁻¹⁹

 **Conclusion:**
-Again, the p-value is far below 0.01.
+Again, the test Statistic is far bigger than 1% critical value.
 We strongly reject the null hypothesis, concluding that the model exhibits significant heteroskedasticity.

 ---